ejvelasco/cbioportal/docs/File-Formats.md

 ```

 ### GSVA p-value data file
-The data file will be a simple tab separated format, similar to the GSVA score file: each sample is a column, each gene set a row, each cell represents the GSVA p-value for the score found for that sample x gene set combination.
+The data file will be a simple tab separated format, similar to the score file: each sample is a column, each gene set a row, each cell contains the p-value for the score found for sample x gene set combination.

 The first column is the GENESET_ID.
 This contains the EXTERNAL_ID or "stable id" (MsigDB calls this "standard name") of the gene set.
 The other colums are the sample columns: An additional column for each sample in the dataset using the sample id as the column header.

-The cells contain the p-value for the GSVA score: A real number, between 0.0 and 1.0, representing the p-value for the GSVA score calculated for the gene set in the respective sample, or NA for when the GSVA score for the gene is also NA.
+The cells contain the p-value for the GSVA score: A real number, between 0.0 and 1.0, representing the p-value for the GSVA score calculated for the gene set in the respective sample, or NA when the score for the gene is also NA.
 Example with 2 gene sets and 3 samples:

 | GENESET_ID                      | TCGA-AO-A0J | TCGA-A2-A0Y | TCGA-A2-A0S |
 |---------------------------------|-------------|-------------|-------------|